 Located on the mezzanine level of the Gallery, the E H McCormick Research Library is open Monday–Saturday 1pm–5pm, except public holidays.
-The Library will be closed for the summer break from Wednesday 21 December 2016 and will reopen Monday 23 January 2017.
+The Library will be closed over the Easter break from Fri 14 April - Mon 17 April.

 Established in 1956 and named after New Zealand art historian Eric H McCormick, our library team collects, cares for and provides access to extensive research collections on New Zealand and international art.
 Among the library’s resources, you’ll find scholarly books, the latest magazines and journals, audio-visual material, international databases and a unique collection of archives.